You must be 18 years old to test in Delaware.

 You may re-test a subject area up to two times with no wait time between re-tests.
 After the third attempt each must be preceded by a 60-day waiting period.

-Delaware charges a $10 fee for test retakes.
+In Delaware, there is a $10 test center fee for test retakes.

 Transcripts & Diploma